BritishCorpse/nonsusbot/README.md

 ## Running the bot

-Run `node .` in the root directory of the project to start the bot.
+Run `npm start` in the root directory of the project to start the bot.

 If you see logs in your terminal that look someting like this: